Vindicate me, Lord!

 to the sight of your glorious face.

-Behind this plea for justice is the idea of mutual obligation seen in the previous psalm and going right back to God’s covenant with Abraham, where God promised to care for those who obey him.
-Formidable enemies have accused David of crimes that would cost him his life, such as trying to overthrow King Saul.
-Like powerful lions, they want to devour him.
+Behind this plea for justice is the idea of mutual obligation seen in the previous psalm and going right back to God’s covenant with Abraham, where God promised to bless and care for those who obey him.
+Formidable enemies have accused David of crimes that would cost him his life, such as treason against King Saul.
+Like a powerful lion, they want to devour him.

 David appeals to heaven’s high court because he’s not guilty, and he’s clearly not finding justice down here.
-Thankfully, God sees all, is just and compassionate, and his verdict is final.
-So David asks God to examine him thoroughly—even to show up when he’s not expecting to be examined.
+Thankfully, God, who is just and compassionate, sees all.
+And his verdict is final.
+So David asks God to examine him thoroughly—even to surprise him, examine him when impression management is out of the question.
 He wants just one thing to come out: the truth.

-Lord, you don’t tolerate slander or oppressive lies because they destroy not just the weak, but the strong too.
-You suffered the brunt of such falsehood, Jesus, so that you could vindicate, deliver, and richly bless your poor and judge their enemies.
+Jesus, you don’t tolerate slander or oppressive lies because they destroy not just the weak, but the strong too.
+You suffered the brunt of such falsehood so that you could vindicate, deliver, and richly bless your poor and judge their enemies.
 Smile on us, I pray.
 Amen.

 During your free moments today, meditate on these words: